scalameta/mdoc/docs/docusaurus.md

 ---

 It's possible to use mdoc with [Docusaurus](https://docusaurus.io/) to build documentation websites.
-Docusaurus and mdoc is already used by several projects:
+Several projects already use mdoc in combination with
+Docusaurus:

 - [Scalafmt](https://scalameta.org/scalafmt/)
 - [Scalafix](https://scalacenter.github.io/scalafix/)